 80 Meter Band

-The EZNEC models for the antenna are available in a zipped file at the link below.
+The EZNEC models for (80 – 6 meters) are available in a zipped file at the link below.

-With the exception of the 6, 15, and 80 meter bands, the analyzer displayed good SWR curves and bandwidths.
-The antenna was deemed unusable on the 15 meter band due to a very high SWR curve.
+With the exception of the 6, 15, 30, and 80 meter bands, the AIM-4170C analyzer displayed good SWR curves and bandwidths.
+The antenna was deemed unusable on the 15 and 30 meter bands due to very high SWR.
 However, we were able to tune both the 6 and 80 meter bands using an LDG AT-100PRO autotuner.
 In spite of poor band conditions and an inopportune time of day, we made contacts on 80 meters, 40 meters, 20 meters, and 17 meters.
 The 17 meter contact was located in Italy.

 KI4PMI & NC4FB